spydazcomputers/Robot_Photogrammetry_Inspection/README.md

 - Windows 10 or later with WSL installed.
 - ABB Robotics PC SDK.
-- gphoto2 installed on WSL.
+- gphoto2 installed on a linux pc (Raspberry PI) With SSH Enabled.

 **Installation**